Holiday Stress 101: 7 Mindful Activities to Enjoy This Time in 2024

 Personally, I look forward to November and December because it gives us so many reasons for having frequent family get-togethers.
 Diwali is a big thing in India and lately, Christmas has come near to it with all the cheer and happiness it brings.

 But, along with all the good times and happiness it brings, you cannot ignore the holiday stress that accompanies that joyful mood and affects you from time to time.
-It’s no longer a secret that holidays also bring a fair share of stress and anxiety.
+It’s no longer a secret that holidays also bring a fair share of stress and social anxiety

 While you might get used to dealing with everyday stress, holiday stress makes it a little more difficult.
 It makes you feel suffocated with all the responsibilities, especially if you’re a host.
 From the pressure of finding the perfect gifts to juggling social obligations and managing finances, it’s easy to get overwhelmed.